Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ### Thursday 19-12-2024
  - [x] Tried to create a lambda function to return 10 S3 buckets name at every API Call.
+ - [x] Created a lambda function which wil display the objects of the bucket and at every API call it will display the objects of that Folder.